syrupUSDT — Retail Risk Report

 Two paths, same mechanics as syrupUSDC, but smaller pool depth:

 1. DEX aggregator (preferred for retail).
 Use KyberSwap, 1inch, or any DEX aggregator.
-Smaller pool means materially shallower DEX depth than syrupUSDC’s empirical ~12 bps to $100K — expect higher slippage at any given notional size.
+Smaller pool means materially shallower DEX depth than syrupUSDC’s low-bps base case — expect higher slippage at any given notional size.

 2. Direct redemption.
 Submit to the WithdrawalManager; processed at NAV from free pool USDT.
 Same cycle-based queue as syrupUSDC.